"Ginger worked with us on foods to eat, an eating schedule, and provided encouragement about how to make improvements.

 Integrative, clinical registered dietitian nutritionist

-Ginger is the founder and owner of Ginger Hultin Nutrition.
+Ginger is the founder and owner of the Dr. Ginger Hultin Nutrition Practice.
 She holds degrees from the University of Washington and Bastyr University and is currently in a Doctorate in Clinical Nutriton program at the University of North Florida.

-Career highlights include the Block Center for Integrative Cancer Treatment, Lutheran General Hospital, Arivale (personalized wellness and genomics), and the Bastyr Center for Natural Health.
+Her clinical and integrative experience includes nutrition work at the Block Center for Integrative Cancer Treatment, Lutheran General Hospital, Arivale (personalized wellness and genomics), and the Bastyr Center for Natural Health.
+This background shapes the protocols and standards used across the practice today.

-Ginger has authored two books and two ebooks: Anti-Inflammatory Diet Meal Prep, the How to Eat to Beat Disease Cookbook, Meal Prep for Weight Loss 101 (e-book), and Anti-Inflammatory Plant-Based Eating 101 (e-book).
+Ginger is a board-certified specialist in oncology nutrition (CSO) and a nationally recognized author and educator.
+She has written two nutrition books: Anti-Inflammatory Diet Meal Prep, the How to Eat to Beat Disease Cookbook, as well as three e-books: Meal Prep for Weight Loss 101, New Phase, New You: guide to perimenopause and menopause and Anti-Inflammatory Plant-Based Eating 101.

 Integrative Nutrition Support